MSpelman/Inspire/README.md

-# Inspire: an MRI Breathing Game
+# Inspire: An MRI Breathing Game
 - This repository is still under construction

 This is a game to guide breathing during an MRI.
 The purpose is to improve image quality and efficiency by encouraging breathing patterns conducive to clear images, especially when the patient is a child.
 It also improves the patient's experience by providing them entertainment.